phax/ph-masterdata/README.md

 # News and noteworthy

+* v6.1.1 - work in progress
+    * Added `IBusinessObject.isNotDeleted`
 * v6.1.0 - 2018-07-24
     * Fixed OSGI ServiceProvider configuration
     * Updated 5305 code list to version D16B
     * Renamed `EVATType` to `EVATItemType` (incompatible change)
     * Removed ID from class `Person`
     * Fixed code consistency issues
     * Extracted mutable parts of `ECurrency` into class `CurrencyHelper` (incompatible change)
 * v6.0.0 - 2017-12-14
     * Added country Locale to VAT item
     * Updated vehicle sign list and API
     * Updated to ph-commons 9.0.0
     * Removed ph-validation and ph-masterdata-validation as they were badly designed
     * Added new subproject ph-tenancy
 * v5.0.5 - 2017-05-30
     * Requires at least ph-common 8.6.5
     * API extensions
 * v5.0.4 - 2017-04-20
     * Added VATIN checksum routines to validate the checksum character(s) in VATINs without a service call
     * Requires at least ph-common 8.6.x
 * v5.0.3 - 2016-10-21
     * Small performance tweaks
     * Requires at least ph-common 8.5.2
 * v5.0.2 - 2016-09-12
     * Binds to ph-commons 8.5.x
 * v5.0.0
     * Binds to ph-commons 8.x
     * Requires JDK 8
 * v4.0.0
     * Binds to ph-commons 6.x

 # Maven usage
 Add the following to your pom.xml to use this artifact: